Understanding what your super is invested in

 Owning listed shares means owning part of companies that are listed on a public exchange, like the Australian Stock Exchange (ASX).
 AustralianSuper invests in Australian and international companies.

-Listed shares generally make money in two ways – through an increase in the share price and when companies pay dividends.
+Listed shares generally make money in two ways – through an increase in the share price and the distribution of dividends.
 Share prices can go up and down and are affected by many factors including company performance and economic conditions.
-We aim to invest in high-quality companies that will perform better than the broader market over the long-term.
-Examples of some of the companies we could invest in include Commonwealth Bank of Australia, Woolworths and JB Hi-Fi in Australia.
-Examples of investments in international markets could include Microsoft, Alphabet (Google) and Amazon.
+We aim to invest in high-quality companies that may perform better than the broader market over the long term.

 Private equity